Biotech/Biomed Industry Unique Requirements

 Location for Life Science Research and Biotech/Biomedical Businesses

-Consider locating your business near a center for life science research and biotechnology businesses, such as Boston, San Francisco, San Diego, or Research Triangle in NC, because it will facilitate hiring, networking, and collaborations.
+Consider locating your business near a center for life science research and biotechnology—such as Boston, San Francisco, San Diego, or the Research Triangle in North Carolina—because it will facilitate hiring, networking, and collaborations.
 A lab location that all key personnel can access facilitates communication and productivity (Chitale et al., 2022).

 Planning Your Lab

-The following cost and time-saving options can help expedite getting your research started:
+The following cost- and time-saving options can help expedite getting your research started (Chitale et al., 2022; Manbachi, 2018):

 - Renting bench space in an established lab during their off hours.